croedel/PiInfotainment/README.md

 This functionality automatically switches the monitor ON even if it was scheduled to be OFF at this point in time.

+### PV device data from RCT Power
+This module enables to read interesting parameters from a RCT Power GmbH device.
+This module is based on the great project https://github.com/svalouch/python-rctclient

 --------------------------------------

 ## Installation